-If samples were drawn by Office of Postsecondary Education Identification (OPEID) number, provide the sample and population details by OPEID number (an eight digit number).
-If this information is not available by OPEID, please provide the aggregated sample and population amounts for the institution as a whole.
+If samples were drawn by Office of Postsecondary Education Identification (OPEID) number, provide the sample and population details by OPEID number (an eight-digit number).
+If this information is not available by OPEID, provide the aggregated sample and population amounts for the institution as a whole.
 If there is overlap in the samples and/or populations between compliance requirements and/or OPEIDs, provide the number of students and amount of Pell funds disbursed that overlap.
 For example, if the same sample is used for both disbursements and eligibility, the auditor would add narrative to the "#" and "\$" columns indicating that only one sample was selected for both disbursements and eligibility.

-Sample Sample Population Population

-For For

-Sample Sample

-Sample Related OPEID Students Pell Students Pell

-Description Compliance Receiving Disbursed Receiving Disbursed

-Requirement Pell (#) (\$) Pell (#) (\$)
+Sample (s) Sample(s) Population for Each Sample Population for Each Sample Sample Related OPEID Students Pell Students Pell Description Compliance Receiving Disbursed Receiving Disbursed Requirement(s) Pell (#) (\$) Pell (#) (\$)

-- 2. For audit procedures related to tests that may identify improper payments disbursements and returns of Direct Loan funds, (i.e., tests related to Eligibility; Disbursements to or on Behalf of Students, Return of Title IV Funds, and Verification), the auditor must provide: - a.
+- 2. For audit procedures related to tests that may identify improper payment disbursements and returns of Direct Loan funds (i.e., tests related to Eligibility, Cash Management, Verification, Disbursements to or on Behalf of Students, Return of Title IV Funds, and Distance Education), the auditor must provide the following if these procedures are tested at the student-level: - a.
 A description of each sample drawn and details of the sample, including the number of sampled students that received Direct Loan funds and amount of Direct Loan funds disbursed to these sampled students for the period tested; - b.
-The number of students that received Direct Loan funds and amount of Direct Loan funds disbursed for the population from which the sample was drawn for the period tested by sample drawn; and - c.
-The total population of students that received Direct Loan funds and amount of Direct Loan funds disbursed for each sample drawn for the period tested.
+The number of students that received Direct Loan funds and amount of Direct Loan funds disbursed for the population from which the sample was drawn for the period tested by sample drawn.